pemsley/coot/blog/_posts/2023-05-05-coot-tutorial-in-2023.md

  - **Calculate** &rarr; **Load Tutorial Model and Data**

-The map is quite nice looking - the resolution of the data is 1.8 A. Let's turn on "Updating Maps"
+The map is quite nice looking - the resolution of the data is 1.8 A.

+Let's turn on "Updating Maps" (so that the maps track the current model):

   - **Calculate** &rarr; **Updating Maps**
   - Check the **Auto-Update** button